Private Pension Insurance in Germany: Overview & Best Options

 Calculate your public and private pension options in Germany online for free

-When you are looking to secure your standard of living in old age with a private pension insurance, you should pay close attention to which form of private pension plan you choose.
+When you are looking to secure your standard of living in old age with private pension insurance, you should pay close attention to which form of private pension plan you choose.

-First, there is the ‘classic model’ of private pension insurance.
+1. First, there is the ‘classic model’ of private pension plans.
 With this model, you get a 100 % guarantee on your paid-in contributions.
-But it is also tied to the guaranteed interest rate of currently only 0,25 %.
+However, it is also tied to the guaranteed interest rate of currently only 0,25 %.
 The guarantee implies that the classic private pension insurance is very conservatively invested in bonds with low or negative yields.
 As costs are deducted from the guaranteed return, your net return is most likely actually quite negative.
-For example, if your investment return is equal to the guaranteed 0,25 % and your cost is 2 % annually (this is a pretty common cost level) then the guaranteed product loses you 1,75 % per year!

-There is now an approach to solving the problem of classic private pension insurance via partial guarantees.
-With this 'new classic model', you can choose the level of the guarantee, and then when there is outperformance this money is better invested.
 In essence, this is the old wine in new bottles.
 It is no better than the classical model.
 It is a way for insurance companies to avoid having to advertise the low minimum guaranteed return.
-As long as bond rates are low or negative, the guaranteed money is de facto returning basically 0, while they still attract high fees, and so in the end you get a significantly negative return.
-You are better off putting any "guaranteed" part of your investment in a bank account or repaying your mortgage.
+As long as bond rates are low or negative, the guaranteed money is de facto, returning basically 0, while they still attract high fees, so in the end, you get a significantly negative return.
+You are better off putting any “guaranteed” part of your investment in a bank account or repaying your mortgage.

-Therefore, we advise you all the more to choose a third form of private pension insurance: an ETF-based private pension insurance.
+3. Therefore, we advise you to choose a third form of private pension insurance: an ETF-based private pension insurance.
 With this form of pension insurance, you no longer have any guarantees, but you do have the opportunity to benefit from the developments of a broad stock market.
-The great thing about ETFs is that they are safer than government bonds in the long term, by protecting against inflation and generating higher returns, as stocks keep up with the economy (including inflation and real growth).

-Fees for private pension insurances
+Fees for private pension plans

 We have already stated that we absolutely do not recommend the ‘classic’ model of private pension insurance or the ‘new classic’ model - also because of the sometimes very high fees.
 That's why we only want to discuss the fees of the ETF-based private pension model we recommend here.

-To assess the overall costs, each contract comes with an effective cost number (called 'Effektivkosten' in German) which indicates how much the aforementioned fees reduce the annual return.
+To assess the overall costs, each contract comes with an effective cost number (called 'Effektivkosten' in German), which indicates how much the aforementioned fees reduce the annual return.
 For example, if the funds in your contract are targeted to achieve a gross return of 6 % and your contract has 2 % effective costs, you will have a net return of 4 %.
 It can be used to compare different contracts since it represents the impact of all fees on return.
 It is common to find the effective costs in the range of 1,4-2 %, but we have seen amounts as high as 3,5 % and as low as 1 %.

 And while the difference between 1 % and 1,4 % may not sound all that much, it can certainly make a significant difference over the long run!